karottenreibe/karottenreibe.github.com/_posts/2009-11-01-ruby-c-extension-8.markdown

 Hope it helped!

 [part1]:                ../../../10/18/ruby-c-extension                                                 "Part 1 of this series"
 [rake-tester]:          http://www.github.com/karottenreibe/rake-tester                                 "Tests your C code using a C testing framework"
 [jeweler-interlude]:    ../../../10/25/jeweler-interlude                                                "How to configure Jeweler for C extension deployment"
 [rake-compiler]:        http://github.com/luislavena/rake-compiler                                      "rake-comiler -- The compiler genie that will grant all your wishes"
 [joker]:                http://karottenreibe.github.com/joker                                           "Joker -- A Ruby library for Wildcard matching"
-[linus]:
+[linus]:                http://picasaweb.google.com/cschlaeger/JapanLinuxSymposium#5395358413061926434  "A not so typical MS user..."
+[wrapup]:               ../../02/c-extension-wrapup                                                     "A wrapup of the whole C extension business"